nens/threedi-docs/source/a_releasenotes.rst

 *How to continue*

 This release is our first production release.
 To get a feel for the new API and help us improving it, users can request acces to the beta release.
 Interested to be a beta user?
-Let us know here
+Let us know here.

 Of course we are still developing.
 The new API will become the main route for future calculations.
 On top of the programming interface, regular users will be facilitated through the Modeller interface for use of the new API in the future.
-We will start rolling out an interface in the modeler interface that will automatically use the new API route.
-So what features will release in the near future?
+We will start rolling out an interface in the Modeller interface that will automatically use the new API route.
+So what features will be released in the near future?

 Scenarios: